williamcodes/dotfiles/README.markdown

 - `backup` is a quick hook into `rsync` to backup a selection of files.
 Check out the comments for more details.

-###fun
-- `cloudapp` uploads any file to [CloudApp](http://getcloudapp.com).

-##moar custom
-There are a few things I use to make my life awesome.
-They're not a required dependency, but if you make it happen, THEY'LL MAKE **YOU** HAPPEN.

-- If you want some more colors for things like `ls`, install grc: `brew install grc`.
-- If you install the excellent [rvm](http://rvm.beginrescueend.com) to manage multiple rubies, your current branch will show up in the prompt.
-Bonus.

 ## thanks

 I forked [Zach Holeman's](http://github.com/holman) and later merged in [Ryan Bate's](http://github.com/ryanb)' dotfiles.
-They were a fantastic starting point.
+This repository is now considerably different, but they were a fantastic starting point.